Barnaul Altai Krai, Russia Travel Guide

 Kvass, Mors (berry drink), Chai (black tea), Kompot (fruit drink).
 Desserts: Zefir (marshmallow-like), Medovik (honey cake), Ptichye Moloko (bird's milk cake).

 Barnaul offers a few upscale restaurants presenting modern Russian or European cuisine.
-Examples might include "Cafe-Restaurant 'Na Dvoryanskoy'" or "Barin."
+Examples could feature "Cafe-Restaurant 'Na Dvoryanskoy'" or "Barin."

 This category is abundant.
 You will find a mix of Russian, European, and sometimes Asian cuisine.
 Places like "Kare," "Pechkin," or "Chaykhona No. 1" offer comfortable places.